YMahabeer/TROUBLESHOOTING-INTERNET-CONNECTIVITY---HOME-LAB/README.md

     ![image](https://user-images.githubusercontent.com/121589466/209910967-5f9b3e2b-24ad-4e30-b3ab-3d5de95ae89e.png)

     e. **Resolve Hardware Related Problems**
     Start with the most obvious culprit.
 Is the ethernet cable properly plugged into the port.
 Is it showing signs of damage.
 You might have to try a new cable if you suspect it’s a problem with the cable.
 Try to shake the cable when its plugged in.
 Is it in firmly or is it loose?
 When shaking the cable, does the LED on the port turn on as you move the cable.
 If it does, then it could be a bad port.

     If the issue is not the cable, then you will have to replace the NIC card or motherboard if it is integrated.
 Before you do that however, you can insert a known good NIC card into the machine to see if that works.
 If the issue is resolved, then it is faulty hardware causing the problems.

-    **Hard Drive Swap**
+      1. **Hard Drive Swap**
       A great way to determine if the connectivity issues are hardware verses software related is to boot into a different operating system on the same machine.
 You can do this by swapping the hard drive in the machine with a known good one.
 If the system booths and there are no issues, then it’s a software issue.
-If it is still not fixed, then you know it’s a hardware problem.
+If it is still not fixed, then you know it’s a hardware problem.<br><br/>
       Most of the time the machine will find the new drive but if you are having issues then you can press the ESC/F10/F12 keys during boot.
 This will open the boot menu and allow you to manually select which drive to booth from.

     f. **Resolve Software Related Problems**
     If the issues are not hardware related, then they might be software related.
 Here are a few ways to resolve the software related issues.

-      i. **Boot Machine from Known Good State**
+    **Boot Machine from Known Good State**
     If you have determined that that the issue could be software based, then you can booth the machine using a known good backup or perform a system restore.
 This is the fastest path to resolving the issue and will work most of the time if it’s a software problem.
       1. **Restore from System Restore Point**
       You should first try to perform a system restore if you have not created any backups of your system, or you recently installed new programs or updates onto your system.

       If system protection is not turned on, then you will not have any restore points and will not be able to use this method to restore the machine.